dogweather/full-stack-handbook/the_development_environment.md

 Customizations that were applied:

 * Font changed to [Adobe Source Code Pro](http://adobe-fonts.github.io/source-code-pro/)
-* Changed the default font size
+* Default font size
-* Window set to a good default size, 90 columns x 35 rows
+* Window size, 90 columns x 35 rows
 * Light text on a dark background
 * Customized text in the window bar
 * Colorized output (part of *Set up the Shell*, below)
 * Unimportant information removed from the prompt (part of *Set up the Shell*, below)
 * Extra characters `/`, `@`, and `*` added to names in the directory listing (part of *Set up the Shell*, below)
+* Plus, some behaviors you can't see in the screenshot.

 [TBD: "After, take 2": Screenshot of a typical highly customized terminal, via oh-my-zsh.]